pabloroxo/pabloroxo/README.md

 ## ✉️ Contact and links

-- Due to receiving multiple spam in my mailbox, I'll ask you to contact me in my LinkedIn profile.
+- Due to receiving multiple spam in my mailbox, I'll ask you to reach me at my LinkedIn profile.
 - https://www.linkedin.com/in/pabloroxo
 - https://github.com/pabloroxo

 ## 🙂 About me

-Full stack developer currently working with Laravel and Vue.js.
+Software engineer currently working with Laravel and Vue.js.
 As a computer scientist, I love everything about programming.
 Willing to be a software architect.
 I have worked for over 10 years with software development, mostly in PHP platform, with or without framework.
 Also I am experienced with relational and NoSQL databases.

 ## 🌎 Languages